 Modularity describes how plant communities are structured into clusters or modules of densely interacting individuals by pollinator sharing.
-Modularity was calculated for the plant-plant interaction network using simulated annealing in rnetcarto, (Doulcier & Stouffer 2015).
+Modularity was calculated for the plant-plant interaction network using simulated annealing in the R package rnetcarto, (Doulcier & Stouffer 2015).
 This value was compared to the modularity of 1000 random networks generated holding the totals of rows and columns fixed based on Patefields’ (1981) algorithm (Oksanen & Blanchet).
 Z-scores were calculated to assess significance of results and facilitate comparison between the different networks.
 Z-scores were calculated using: Z:Score = (Observed value - mean (null)/sd*null).
 Positive value denote the observed value is higher than the mean of the null distribution.
-To explore the role of phenology, individual traits and neighbourhood on modularity, and therefore ecological dynamics, we built multinomial models (nnet)(Venables & Ripley 2013) using the module as the response, and plant species, individual floral display size, visitation rate, study day and local floral neighbourhood as the predictors.
+To explore the role of phenology, individual traits and neighbourhood on modularity, and therefore ecological dynamics, we built multinomial models using the nnet package (Venables & Ripley 2013) with the module as the response, and plant species, individual floral display size, visitation rate, study day and local floral neighbourhood as the predictors.

 Down-scaling effects on whole network measures

 To complement these individual measures and facilitate comparison of this network to other visitation networks, we calculated several common indices for the individual and species bipartite network.
-H2` is the degree of complementary specialization of the whole network of interacting species.
-It measures the deviation of observed interactions from those expected given the marginal totals of the species.
-This quantitative measure ranges from 0 and 1; the higher the selectivity of the species, the higher H2` is for the network.
+The metric H2` is the degree of complementary specialization of the whole network of interacting species and measures the deviation of observed interactions from those expected given the marginal totals of the species.
+This quantitative measure ranges from 0 and 1; the higher the selectivity of the species, the higher H2` for the network.
 H2` does not vary significantly with network size (Blüthgen et al. 2006).
-Weighted nestedness (WNODF) is a quantitative measure which ranges between 0 and 100, and describes the hierarchy of the interactions of the network.
+Weighted nestedness (WNODF) is a quantitative measure that ranges between 0 and 100 and describes the hierarchy of the interactions of the network.
 In nested networks, specialized nodes i.e. those with fewer interactions are linked with well-connected nodes (Almeida-Neto & Ulrich 2011).
 Weighted connectance is the linkage density divided by the total number of interactors (species or individuals) (Tylianakis et al. 2007).
 It is a central network property that drives other network properties such as nestedness (Poisot & Gravel 2014).
 It measures of the complexity of the network.
 The modularity of each network was assessed using DirtLPA algorithm implemented in bipartite (Beckett 2016).
-Modularity can differ for the same network between unipartite and bipartite (Martin Gonzalez et al. 2012).
+Modularity can differ for the same network between unipartite and bipartite meaning that?
+(Martin Gonzalez et al. 2012).
 Indices were compared to the indices from 1000 random networks generated holding the totals of rows and columns fixed based on Patefields’ (1981) algorithm using Z-scores.

 Results

+General patterns

 A total of 635 foraging instances were recorded over 394 observation periods, 163 periods had zero visits.
 A total of 430 visits were to shrubs and 205 were to cactus.
-The pollinators made up 17 functional groups spanning 62 RTU of visitors (Table 1).
+The pollinators made up 17 functional groups spanning 62 RTUs of visitors (Table 1).
 With the exception of hummingbirds (Calypte sp.), all floral visitors were insects.
-There was no spatial autocorrelation detected for visitation rates (Moran’s: -0.055108, p = 0.953, Geary: 1.0442, p = 0.8145).
-There was no significant correlation between site level floral density and local neighbourhood floral density (Pearson’s = 0.11, p = 0.1187, df = 178).
+There was no spatial autocorrelation detected for visitation rates (Moran’s: -0.055108, p = 0.953, Geary: 1.0442, p = 0.8145), and there was no significant correlation between site-level floral density and local neighbourhood floral density (Pearson’s = 0.11, p = 0.1187, df = 178).